Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 print(response.choices[0].message.content)
 ```

+See the "inference" folder in the [package samples][samples] for additional samples.

 ### Agents (Private Preview)

 Agents in the Azure AI Projects client library are designed to facilitate various interactions and operations within your AI projects.
 They serve as the core components that manage and execute tasks, leveraging different tools and resources to achieve specific goals.
-The following steps outline the typical sequence for interacting with Agents:
+The following steps outline the typical sequence for interacting with Agents.
+See the "agents" folder in the [package samples][samples] for additional Agent samples.

 Agents are actively being developed.
 A sign-up form for private preview is coming soon.